-Whether they are used for children or for the elderly, the common conception of bed rails are that they keep the more fragile among us safe.
+Whether they are used for children or for the elderly, the common conception of bed rails is that they keep the more fragile among us safe.
 But is this actually the truth?

 Between 2003 and 2011, over 4,000 people had to be treated in hospital emergency rooms for bedrail accidents each year.
 Over 150 people have died after becoming entrapped in the rails.
 Officials at the FDA think that this number is actually much higher because the actual cause of the accident often isn’t noted by nursing homes, coroners, and emergency room doctors.

-These deaths and injuries most often occur when the person gets stuck in the bedrails, or get caught in the space between the bedrail and the mattress, causing asphyxiation.
+These deaths and injuries most often occur when the person gets stuck in the bedrails, or gets caught in the space between the bedrail and the mattress, causing asphyxiation.

 How is it that a product that has caused so many injuries is still mostly unregulated aside from voluntary guidelines for manufacturers?

 One problem is jurisdictional: neither the FDA nor the Consumer Product Safety Commission can agree on which agency should be regulating these bed rails.
 Because they fall somewhere between a consumer product and a medical device, neither wants to take the responsibility for the regulations despite the fact that they’ve known for over a decade that bed rails can be dangerous and deadly.

 When the problems came to the attention of the agencies in the 1990s, there was a lot of pressure from Congress to regulate such industries less, so the companies were not forced to comply with guidelines.
 Because the cost of complying with guidelines would have been so high, most companies chose not to comply.